astropy/astroquery/docs/index.rst

-AstroQuery
+Astroquery
 ==========

-This is the documentation for the AstroQuery affiliated package of astropy.
+This is the documentation for the Astroquery affiliated package of astropy.

 Code and issue tracker are on `GitHub <https://github.com/astropy/astroquery>`_.

 Introduction
 ------------

-AstroQuery is a set of tools for querying astronomical web forms and databases.
+Astroquery is a set of tools for querying astronomical web forms and databases.

 The :doc:`api` is intended to be kept as consistent as possible, such that any web service can be used with a minimal learning curve imposed on the user.

-There are two other packages with complimentary functionality as AstroQuery:
+There are two other packages with complimentary functionality as Astroquery:
 `astropy.vo <http://docs.astropy.org/en/latest/vo/index.html>`_ is in the Astropy core and `pyvo <https://pyvo.readthedocs.org/en/latest/>`_ is an Astropy affiliated package.
 They are more oriented to general `virtual observatory <http://www.virtualobservatory.org>`_